 Below is a list of maaps‘ Legislative Priorities for the 190th General Court’s legislative session.
-Formal sessions for this legislative session have ended, which means that legislation filed will not be advancing. maaps will be working on legislative priorities for the 191st General Court over fall.
+Formal sessions for this legislative session have ended, which means that legislation filed will not be advancing except for non-controversial issues. maaps will be working on legislative priorities for the 191st General Court over fall.
 Please check back for updates.

 This legislation would raise the cap on assumed special education enrollment under Chapter 70 for both in-district and out-of-district students from 3.75% to the lower of the state average or the district’s average from the previous year.
 This change would help close a $1 billion special education funding gap, but would not incentivize districts to place students in special education.
 The legislation contains an additional provision to offset an expected decrease to special education circuit breaker reimbursements as a result of this proposal by changing the circuit breaker formula from 75% of excess costs over four times the per pupil foundation budget amount (ppfb) to 80% of excess costs over three times said ppfb.
 It would also include transportation costs as reimbursable under circuit breaker.

 This bill would help to address the workforce challenges facing maaps member schools and establish tuition pricing policies that will better enable C766 schools to hire and retain licensed teachers and other staff providing direct service to students.